cassiancc/Pyrite-Toolkit/README.md

 The Pyrite Toolkit is a selection of Node.JS scripts that are used to datagen code for Pyrite.

 ## Generate
 The main `generate.js` script is the primary script used for Pyrite.
 It generates blockstates, models, language entries, and loot tables for all blocks and items in Pyrite.
 It is designed to output these files in a format compatible with 1.20.1-1.21.4.
-Stategenerate is currently being broken up into various scripts.
-These will eventually become:
+It relies on various scripts to achieve this.

 ### Helpers